jonsag/Marlin-3D-Printer-Firmware/README-Marlin-2.0.9.2, Info.md

 Please scroll through whole document so you don't miss anything. :-)

-Instructions below are run on a Linux system.

 ## Important note - MUST READ

 There is a line you HAVE to change in configuration.h before compiling this.